Discover Technology Academy

 Farah gained her BSc in Computer Engineering at New York University Abu Dhabi, United Arab Emirates, before coming to pursue her DPhil in Engineering Science at Oxford University as a Rhodes Scholar.

-- In addition to her work on medical engineering, Farah is also a leading member of the Arab Women in Computing organisation
+In addition to her work on medical engineering, Farah is also a leading member of the Arab Women in Computing organisation.
+Her current research aims to produce a hospital-wide alerting system to assess patients continuously based on “big data” machine learning methods.

 Please note, our Tutors and Heroes are subject to change.